Pratik-Wagley/FinancialTracker/README.md

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a developer, i would like to load my user's transactions into a file, so i can save their transaction history.
+- As a user, i would like there to be a add payment function so i can log every time i make a payment

 ## Setup